mihailthebuilder/tiktokexamples/README.md

 Getting warnings for nested CSS when I build.
 They're not affecting anything though.

-Got 99% on performance because I'm not serving smaller images for mobile.
+Got 91% performance on the blog post page, mainly because of the EmailOctopus script.

+Need to align EmailOctopus newsletter form to the left side.

 ## Astro blog starter kit notes